eic/epic-analysis/README.md

 EXCLUDE_DELPHES=1 make   # build without Delphes support; primarily used to expedite CI workflows
 ```

-## Quick Start
+## Quick Start: Tutorial Macros
-- If you're ready to try the software hands-on, follow the [tutorials](tutorial/README.md) in
+If you're ready to try the software hands-on, follow the [tutorials](tutorial/README.md) in
-  the `tutorial/` directory
+the `tutorial/` directory.
+Otherwise continue reading below.

 ---